 EOS is an operating model with tools and tactics designed to maximize your business operations.
 For organizations following the Entrepreneurial Operating System, or EOS for short, the Vision Traction Organizer is an important tool for setting the direction of your company.
-As an EOS-practicing agency, we specialize in the marketing strategy section of the VTO.
+But, your EOS marketing strategy should go beyond filling out the VTO worksheet.

 Of course, we’d like to reach everybody, cover all ground, and leave no stone unturned, but is that really a valuable use of time and resources?
 Your sales staff, marketing channels, and budget do not have the bandwidth to communicate with every demographic of the human population.
 Narrowly defining your target audience allows for effective use of time and marketing budget.

 Developing personas is one way to help you understand your customers better and refine your target audience.
 Well-defined personas make it easier to tailor content to the specific needs, behaviors, and concerns of different groups.
 Persona-tailored content allows your team to stop wasting time on low-quality leads and start generating positive engagement with high-quality ones.